-The Australian government has announced and implemented a number of tax-related measures in response to COVID-19 in Australia.
+As part of the response to the COVID-19 pandemic in Australia, the Australian government implemented a number of tax related measures.
 Some of the measures that may be most relevant in an M&A context are:

 - Administrative concessions in determining whether a foreign company may be considered to have central management and control in Australia or a permanent establishment in Australia for the purpose of determining residency for Australian tax purposes. - A concessional approach to the companies applying the Australian thin capitalisation rules where balance sheets are impacted by COVID-19. - Wage subsidies to eligible employers that have suffered declines in turnover during the COVID-19 crisis.
 The threshold shortfalls (15%, 30% or 50%) broadly depend on the annual revenue of the relevant entity.
-The thresholds and the administration of this scheme are subject to change as the COVID-19 crisis progresses.
-The wage subsidy scheme will operate until 28 March 2021. - Instant asset write offs for assets valued at less than AUD 150,000 and accelerated depreciation provisions for businesses with an aggregated turnover of less than AUD 500 million, for new assets that are first used or installed ready for use for a taxable purpose between 12 March 2020 and 30 June 2021. - Deferral of certain tax payment obligations for eligible businesses.
+The wage subsidy scheme operated until 28 March 2021. - Instant asset write offs for assets valued at less than AUD150,000 and accelerated depreciation provisions for businesses with an aggregated turnover of less than AUD500 million, for new assets that are first used or installed ready for use for a taxable purpose between 12 March 2020 and 30 June 2021. - Deferral of certain tax payment obligations for eligible businesses.

-State governments in New South Wales, Victoria, Queensland, South Australia, Western Australia, Tasmania and the Northern Territory have introduced various measures to defer, waive or discount payroll tax and, in some states, land tax liabilities.
+State governments in New South Wales, Victoria, Queensland, South Australia, Western Australia, Tasmania and the Northern Territory also introduced various measures to defer, waive or discount payroll tax and, in some states, land tax liabilities.

-All of the above measures are changing in response to the COVID-19 crisis, including the eligibility requirements such as thresholds and the time for which the measures will be available.
+All of the above measures were subject to change as the COVID-19 pandemic developed, including the eligibility requirements such as thresholds and the time for which the measures were/will be available.
+Whilst certain measures may no longer be operative, it is likely to be important to review eligibility and compliance as part of M&A tax due diligence processes.